A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 Gestalt View:

 - insight problems require perception of the problem as a whole
-- **------------ thinking**: based on existing associations involving what is already known
+- **==reproductive== thinking**: based on existing associations involving what is already known
-- **---------- thinking**: insights that go beyond the bounds of existing associations
+- **==productive== thinking**: insights that go beyond the bounds of existing associations
 - causes of insight:
 	- extended (unconscious) leaps in thinking
 	- accelerated mental processing
-- short-circuiting of ------ reasoning processes
+	- short-circuiting of ==normal== reasoning processes
 - but: no evidence for this; poor definition of insight

 Nothing-Special View:

 - “insight” does not exist
-- “insight” problems solved --------- sudden mental restructuring
+- “insight” problems solved ==*without*== sudden mental restructuring
-- and routine problems solved -with- sudden mental restructuring
+- and routine problems solved -*with*- sudden mental restructuring

 Neo-Gestaltist View (Janet Metcalfe, 1986):

 - insightful problem solving distinguished by:
-- low -------- in predicting success on insight problems; high accuracy for routine problems
+	- low ==accuracy== in predicting success on insight problems; high accuracy for routine problems
 	- for insight problems, successful problem solvers were pessimistic about their ability; unsuccessful people were optimistic
 	- participants rated closeness to solution on 10-point scale (“cold” to “warm” to “hot”) at 15 s intervals
 - routine problems: warmth increased gradually
 - insight problems: mostly ------then problem solved